dotnet/csharpstandard/standard/statements.md

 > *Example*: In the following code
 >
-> <!-- Example: {template:"standalone-console", name:"TryStatement2", expectedOutput:["Filter","Finally","Catch"]} -->
+> <!-- Example: {template:"standalone-console", name:"TryStatement2", inferOutput: true} -->
 > ```csharp
 > using System;
 >